 Under the FSPTC Act, retailers were prohibited from selling cigarettes and smokeless tobacco to people under 18 years of age.
 Since this age-related prohibition on tobacco products went into effect, under-aged smoking of ENDS products has seen a 900% increase in a 4-year period.
 A study conducted by the Centers for Disease Control and Prevention (CDC) from 2011 through 2015 found e-cigarette use “rose from 1.5 percent to 16.0 percent among high school students and from 0.6 percent to 5.3 percent among middle school students.”
 The study also noted that in 2015, more than 3 million U. S. high school and middle school students used e-cigarettes, up from 2.46 million users in 2014.

-Starting August 8, 2016, the “FDA now regulates the manufacture, import, packaging, labeling, advertising, promotion and sale of ENDS” and federal law now prohibits the sale of all tobacco products to people under 18 years of age including cigars, hookah tobacco, and all ENDS including e-cigarettes, e-pipes, vaporizers and vape pens.
+Starting August 8, 2016, the “FDA now regulates the manufacture, import, packaging, labeling, advertising, promotion and sale of ENDS” and federal law now prohibits the sale of all tobacco products to people under 18 years of age.
+This includes cigars, hookah tobacco, and all ENDS including e-cigarettes, e-pipes, vaporizers, and vape pens.

 Retailers must now check the photo ID of anyone under 27 years old attempting to buy tobacco products, and cannot offer free samples, or sell tobacco products in vending machines except in adult-only facilities where patrons are 18 years and older.